kardoj/eon/README.md

 `eon set -p/--project <project_id|project_name|"multi word project name">` - sets the active project in the configuration for `add` command.

 NB!
 Both the -p/--project and -d/--date can also be set with one `set` command.
-Order is not important.
+Order of the keys is not important.

 `eon projects` - lists all available projects and shows the currently active one.